robertwgehl/robertwgehl.github.io/_posts/2025-03-05-standardsWar.md

 Of course, it's possible IFTAS has failed to raise funds for good reasons.
 Non-profits can and do fail.
 (Free our Feeds also might!)

 But the failure of the broader tech, academic, and (frankly) celebrity sector to recognize and support an actually-existing trust and safety organization -- one tied closely to ActivityPub -- in favor of a relatively amorphous entity that is very tied to AT Proto is a troubling sign of how a potential standards war might turn out.

+* Correction: I originally had this as the independent Fediverse Trust and Safety organization.
+The F stands for Federated, not fediverse.